News

 Ringworms

-Infecting people with roundworms is not very well known in this country, but abroad and especially where the consumption of raw fish is common, this has happened, and the disease is called "anisakiasis".
-This disease is very painful, and people can get it if they eat fish that have live herringworm larvae.
+Infection with ringworm is not very well known in Iceland, but abroad and especially where the consumption of raw fish is common, and this disease is called "anisakiasis".
+This disease is very painful, and people can get it if they eat fish with live herring worm larvae.

 Dead snakes do not cause infection and are safe, but herring worms are very resistant organisms, but one thing is for sure, they do not tolerate high temperatures and die if the temperature of the fish exceeds 60 ° C for 1 minute, so in boiled fish these worms are dead and therefore safe.